DARK WATERS

 But whereas ‘Erin Brockovich’ is ultimately a feel-good story ‘Dark Waters’ is much less so.

-The main reason is that Erin Brockovich’s story is one of personal triumph, given her lack of legal training, whilst in contrast the DuPont case, which runs for many years, takes a heavy toll of both Bilott’s health and of his finances, putting his marriage under great strain.
+Erin Brockovich’s story is one of personal triumph, given her lack of legal training, whilst in contrast the DuPont case, which runs for many years, takes a heavy toll of both Bilott’s health and of his finances, putting his marriage under great strain.

 This makes for a less commercially attractive film maybe but also a more truthful one about corporate power.